-The other good thing is that most of its attractions are within walking distance.
-You can easily plan a visit for just a couple of hours.
+Portovenere is not so small, but most of its attractions are within walking distance.
+You can easily visit there for just a couple of hours.
 If you finish reading my post, you would probably have an idea to stay there for a couple of days.
-So what are the things to do there?
+Below are the highlights of our trip:

 Strolling along the nicely paved promenade

-Stroll along the Via Olivo to enjoy the views of the characteristic buildings and Palmaria Island across Le Bocche channel is a must.
-The characteristic buildings are attached to each other and form a tall colourful wall.
-Some buildings are as high as 6 stories.
-Though they look like pretty seaside houses, these iconic buildings were originally built as a defense mechanism – a fortress protecting the inner town and castle.
+Stroll along the Via Olivo to enjoy the views of the characteristic buildings and Palmaria Island across the Le Bocche channel is a must.
+The houses are attached to each other and form a tall colourful wall.
+Some buildings are as high as six stories.
+Though they look like pretty seaside houses, these iconic buildings were formerly built as a defense mechanism, a fortress protecting the inner town and castle.

-At the end of the promenade is the Church of San Pietro perched atop rocks.
-This Gothic and Romanesque style Catholic Church was built in 1256.
-The building is very simple but quite pretty.
-It hosts a statue of Saint Peter inside and has a beautifully decorated door.
-Below the church is a nice restaurant with several tables only.
-With panoramic views across the ocean, down the coast and across the harbour, it’s definitely worth a pleasant visit.
+At the end of the promenade is the Church of San Pietro, perched atop rocks.
+Built in 1256, this Gothic and Romanesque style Catholic Church is simple but pretty.
+It hosts a statue of Saint Peter and has a beautifully decorated door.
+Below the church is a nice restaurant with a few tables only.
+With panoramic views over the ocean, down the coast, and across the harbour, it was a pleasant visit.

-After Byron’s Grotto, you will spot a narrow steep stairway that leads you up to the hill to the Doria Castle.
-On top of the hill, you will have panoramic views of the Bay of Poets and church San Pietro.
-On a sunny day, it is also a nice picnic place.
+After the observation deck, we followed a tight steep stairway and climbed up to Doria Castle hill, where we had panoramic views of the Bay of Poets and church San Pietro.
+On a sunny day, it would also be a nice picnic place.

 The castle stands on a rocky plateau featuring steep walls and mighty archways in local stone.
-This majestic fortress was built around thirteen centuries and played an important strategic role during the Genoa Republic.
+Built around 13th-century, this majestic fortress played an important strategic role during the Genoa Republic.

 Church of San Lorenzo, the local myth of the Madonna Bianca

-There is another spectacular location next to the Doria Castle, the Church of San Lorenzo.
+The spectacular Church of San Lorenzo is next to the Doria Castle.
 It is also known as Sanctuary of the Madonna Bianca in honor of the local patron saint, of which it holds a legendary painting.
 The building was erected between 1118 and 1130.

-The stairs in front of San Lorenzo lead you down the hill and to a labyrinth of picturesque alleys.
-The upper area of this part is a residential area.
+The stairs in front of San Lorenzo lead down the hill and to a labyrinth of picturesque alleys.
+The upper area of this part is residential.
 Between the narrow alleys, there are tiny courtyards for the locals to relax.
 It is well worth getting lost in those picturesque alleys and stairways.

 The narrow alleys finally lead to ancient carugio, which is called Via Giovanni Capellini.
-Most of the typical shops in the village are located here.
-Here you can visit many craft shops selling craftwork and food shops selling, for example, self-made pesto.
-I can always find something new to look at on every trip I take in such town.
-Some venues offer high-quality made-in-Italy products.
-They have also attracted many VIPs to pass by.
-The shopping street is a pedestrian zone, winding, cobblestone alley, typical of the Ligurian towns.
-At the end of the shopping street is the town gate.
+Most shops in the village are located here, such as craft shops selling craftwork, and food shops selling, for example, self-made pesto.
+In some shops, I found many high-quality made-in-Italy products.
+These shops have also attracted many VIPs to pass by.
+Via Giovanni Capellini is a pedestrian street.
+At the end of the winding cobblestone alley is the town gate.

-It is time to sit down at a seafront café or restaurant and relax.
-There are a handful of restaurants offering Pizzas, seafood, and meat dishes.
-The pictures from their menus are all attractive.
+We felt hot and sweat, longing for a rest at a seafront café or restaurant and relax.
+There are a handful of restaurants offering Pizzas, seafood, and meat dishes at the waterfront.
 We had a meal at a seafront eatery and tried some delicious pizzas.
-One pizza uses pesto sauce, a typical sauce used in local recipes.
+One of our pizzas has pesto sauce, a typical sauce used in Ligurian cuisine.

 We watched the fishing boats bobbing on the nearby water and the world walking by.
-It is such a peaceful scene that we hope time would stand still.
+It was such a peaceful scene that we wished for time to stand still.

-After the lunch break, we could not wait to swim in the UNESCO sea.
-The seaside near the car park at Via Olivo is quite calm.
-People can swim in a dedicated area.
+After our lunch break, we could not wait to swim in the sea.
+The seaside near the car park at Via Olivo is pretty calm.
+People could swim in a dedicated area.
 So did we.
-The water is warmer than we expected and there were only a few kids swimming in the sea.
-Part of the beach is covered with rocks.
-You have to be careful when you enter the water because the stony ground is very slippery.
-It is recommended to wear water shoes which are commonly used for swimming, paddle boarding, snorkeling, and beach activities.
+The water was warmer than we expected, and only a few kids were swimming in the sea.
+Part of the beach is rocky.
+We had to be careful when entering the water because the stony ground was very slippery.

-In the afternoon the beach clubs were not well occupied.
-According to the information in front of the beach clubs all facilities were booked out.
-Many Italians have gone home for the break.
+In the afternoon, the beach clubs were not well occupied.
+However, according to the information in front of the beach clubs, all facilities were booked out.
+Many Italians might have gone home for the afternoon break.

-One of the day trips from Portovenere is to visit the three islands: Tino, Tinetto and Isola Palmaria.
+The three islands, Tino, Tinetto, and Isola Palmaria, are not far from the Portovenere coastline.
 Tino is a military island, and Tinetto is just a tiny rock with some ancient ruins.
-Isola Palmaria is the biggest island of the three.
-It’s dotted with caves, beaches, and walking paths.
-Take either a scenic boat tour or a taxi boat, you can reach the islands during the summer time.
-Being part of Portovenere, the three islands form a UNESCO site.
+Isola Palmaria is the largest island of the three, with caves, beaches, and walking paths.
+Take either a scenic boat tour or a taxi boat to reach the islands during the summertime.

 Where to stay

-You can take bus 11/P from La Spezia train station to Portovenere.
-This is the cheapest way to go there.
+- Bus 11/P from La Spezia train station goes to Portovenere.
+This is the cheapest way to get there.

-The quickest and easiest way is to drive there.
-However, it is important to know that the road to Portovenere is quite narrow and winding, so people with little experience of driving may feel insecure.
+- The quickest and easiest way is to drive there.
+However, the road to Portovenere is considerably narrow and winding, so people with little driving experience might feel insecure.